conniebecool/Universal-Auto-Dropshot/README.md

 # Universal Auto Dropshot

-This Python program allows you to automate a dropshot action when left-clicking, with customizable key bindings and toggle functionality.
+A program that automates the action of a dropshot in most FPS games.

 ## Getting Started